albarron/albarron.github.io/content/authors/shibingfeng-zhang/_index.md

  # Organizational groups that you belong to (for People widget)
 ---

-Before starting her masters in Saarland, Shibinfeng worked on the [identification of emotions in Italian opera lyrics](http://ceur-ws.org/Vol-2769/paper_58.pdf).
+Shibingfeng is about to start her PhD in AI at University of Bologna.
+Before that, she did an MSc in Saarland.
+During her time with us, Shibinfeng worked on the [identification of emotions in Italian opera lyrics](http://ceur-ws.org/Vol-2769/paper_58.pdf).

 **Masters dissertation**<br/>
 Zhang, Shibingfeng (2021) [Emotion Identification in Italian Opera](https://amslaurea.unibo.it/23510/).
 Università di Bologna, Corso di Studio in Specialized translation - Forli